Dannflower/macbook-gpu-power-linux/README.md

 ## Gpu-switch
 Install gpu-switch from AUR: https://aur.archlinux.org/packages/gpu-switch

-This is a handy tool for older MacBooks that allows for switching between integrated graphics or dedicated between boots.
+This is a handy tool for older MacBooks that allows for switching between integrated graphics or discrete between boots.
 This should be available for other distros as well.

 For more info see the repo: https://github.com/0xbb/gpu-switch